 Memorable Manitobans: William Sanford Evans (1869-1949)

 Born at Spencerville, Ontario on 18 December 1869, the son of Rev. J. S. Evans and Mary Jane Vaux, he was educated at the Collegiate Institute in Hamilton, Ontario, Victoria University and Columbia University.
 He subsequently moved to Manitoba and became active in the publishing industry of his new province, founding the Winnipeg Telegram and writing a book on Canadian Imperialism during the Second Boer War.
-In 1920, he co-founded a publishing firm specializing in grain industry news.
+In 1920, he co-founded a publishing firm specializing in grain industry news which continued through his later political career.
 He wrote The Canadian Contingents and Canadian Imperialism (1901).

 Evans ran for the federal Conservatives in Winnipeg in 1904 but was defeated by Liberal David Bole.
 He served on the Winnipeg Board of Control in 1908 then was elected Mayor of Winnipeg in 1909, and served in that position until 1911.
-Evans was first elected to the Manitoba Legislature in 1922, leading the Conservative party.
+Evans was first elected to the Manitoba Legislature in 1922, leading the Conservative Party.
 He was re-elected in 1927 and 1932.
-When Fawcett G. Taylor resigned as Conservative leader in 1933, Evans was chosen to lead the party’s parliamentary caucus.
-He did not run against Errick F. Willis at the party’s 1936 leadership convention, and did not run in the provincial election which followed.
+When Fawcett Gowler Taylor resigned as Conservative leader in 1933, Evans was chosen to lead the party’s parliamentary caucus.
+He did not run against Errick French Willis at the party’s 1936 leadership convention, and did not run in the provincial election which followed.
 In 1931, while still serving in the Manitoba Legislature, Evans was appointed by British Columbia Premier Simon F. Tolmie to head a commission investigating that province’s fruit-growing cooperatives.
 In keeping with Evans’s free-market ideology, the commission’s report recommended a return to open competition, and was opposed by many within the trade.
-Evans continued to publish grain industry news following his retirement from parliament.

-On 24 January 1900, he married Mary Irene Gurney with whom he had four children: Katherine Jeanne Evans (b 1900, wife of Alan B. Harvey), Eleanor Evans (b 1902, wife of George B. Binns), Gurney Evans, and Mary Margaret Evans (b 1912, wife of Chris Sanford).
+On 24 January 1900, he married Mary Irene Gurney with whom he had four children: Katherine Jeanne Evans (1900-?, wife of Alan B. Harvey), Eleanor Evans (1902-?, wife of George B. Binns), Gurney Evans, and Mary Margaret Evans (1912-?, wife of Chris Sanford).
 He was President of the first Canadian Club, organized in Hamilton, helped to found the Canadian Club of Winnipeg and served as its President from 1911 to 1912.
 He also served as President of the Winnipeg Stock Exchange.
 He was awarded an honorary doctorate by the University of Manitoba in 1936.
 His Winnipeg home, 208 Dromore Avenue, was designed by architect George Browne.

 Birth and marriage registrations, Manitoba Vital Statistics.